artanisdesign/ti-icon-overlay/README.md

 ```

-Please dont forget to install all the depedencies:
+Please dont forget to install all the depedencies:  your are going to need imagemagick.